quentinsf/dewildcard/README.md

 Dewildcard is based on an initial idea from Alexandre Fayolle - thanks, Alexandre!

-Other contributors include Jan Bieroń and Jakub Wilk - thanks!
+Other contributors include Jan Bieroń, Jakub Wilk and Benedek Racz - thanks!

 ## To Do